-Touch screen
+Touch Screen

-Tapping

-To open an app or to launch other functions, tap it with your finger.
+Tapping: To open an app, to select a menu item, to press an on-screen button, or to enter a character using the keyboard on the screen, tap it with your finger.

-Tapping and holding

-Tap and hold an item or the screen for more than 2 seconds to access available options.
+Tapping and holding: Tap and hold an item or the screen for more than 2 seconds to access available options.

-Dragging

-To move an item, tap and hold it and drag it to the target position.
+Dragging: To move an item, tap and hold it and drag it to the target position.

-Double-tapping

-Double tap on an image to zoom in.
-Double tap again to return.
+Double-tapping: Double tap on an image to zoom in.
+Double tap again to zoom out.

-Swiping

-Swipe left or right on the Home screen to view other panels.
+Swiping: Swipe to the left or right on the Home screen to view other panels.

-Spreading and pinching

-Spread two fingers apart on a webpage or image to zoom in a part.
+Spreading and pinching: Spread two fingers apart on a map or image to zoom in a part.
 Pinch to zoom out.

-Home screen
+Home Screen

-Basic layout
+Basic Layout

-Customizing your Home screen
+Customizing your Home Screen

 The Home screen displays widgets, favorite apps, and more.
-To view other panels, swipe left or right.
+To view other panels, swipe to the left or right, or tap one of the screen indicators at the bottom of the screen.

-On the Home screen, tap and hold an empty area to access the available options including changing wallpaper settings and add widgets.
+On the Home screen, tap and hold an empty area to access the available options, including changing wallpaper settings and adding widgets.

-- To add widgets, tap and hold an empty area on the Home - screen, tap Widgets, tap and hold a widget, and then drag it to the Home screen. - To move an app, tap and hold an item on the Home screen, and then drag it to a new location.
+- To add an app, tap and hold it from the Apps screen, and then drag it to the Home screen.
+To add widgets, tap and hold an empty area on the Home screen, tap WIDGETS, tap and hold a widget, and then drag it to the Home screen. - To move an app, tap and hold an item on the Home screen, and then drag it to a new location.
 To move the item to another panel, drag it to the side of the screen. - To remove an item, tap and hold the item.
-Then, drag it to

-Uninstall at the top of the screen.

-To create a folder, tap and hold an app, and then drag it over another app; drop the app when a folder frame appears around the apps; a new folder containing the selected apps will be created.
+Then, drag it to Remove at the top of the screen. - To create a folder, tap and hold an app, and then drag it over another app; drop the app when a folder frame appears around the apps; a new folder containing the selected apps will be created.
 To add more apps to the folder, tap and hold another app, and then drag it to the folder.
-To rename the folder, tap the folder and then tap the folder name.